My Girlfriend Is a Gumiho: Synopsis

-Enter Park Dong-joo (No Min-woo), a half-human, half-supernatural being, whose cover identity is a working veterinarian.
+Park Dong-joo (No Min-woo), a half-human, half-supernatural being, whose cover identity is a working veterinarian.
 Dong-joo tells Mi-ho that she'll be able to turn human if she follows these instructions: She must drink Dong-joo's blood then place her fox bead inside a human's body for 100 days.
 Once she does this, her supernatural self will start to die, gradually.
 Her gumiho energy will slowly empty away while her bead will live in the human for 100 days and take in his energy.
 And when she reclaims her bead, she will become human.
 Mi-ho happily complies, and Dae-woong accepts her bead.

 However, Dong-joo deliberately withheld the information that this process will result in the human's death.
 Mi-ho and Dae-woong thus fall in love without knowing the consequences of fulfilling her goal: in 100 days, Dae-woong will die if Mi-ho becomes fully human, but Mi-ho will die if the bead isn't returned.